WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/reqs.md

 3. Requirement 2.3: Tracking and updating equipment status
     1. Requirement 2.3.1: The website shall allow the admin to view the status of the listed equipment.
     2. Requirement: 2.3.2: The website shall allow the admin to update the status of the listed equipment.

+## User Story 3
+_As a student user, I want to be able to report damages so I can ensure maintenance fixes equipment for the next student._
+1. Requirement 3.1: Damage Reporting Interface
+	1. 3.1.1: The website shall provide a damage reporting form that allows users to select the equipment they want to report damage for.
+	2. 3.1.2: The form shall include fields for users to describe the type of damage, its severity, and an optional photo upload.
+	3. 3.1.3: The form shall require users to submit their student identification information with the report.

+2. Requirement 3.2: Submission and Confirmation
+	1. 3.2.1: Upon form submission, the website shall confirm the report by displaying a message that the damage has been successfully reported.
+	2. 3.2.2: The damage report shall be sent to the backend, which stores the report in the database for review by the maintenance team.

+3. Requirement 3.3: Damage Report History
+	1. 3.3.1: The website shall allow student users to view their previously submitted damage reports, including status updates on maintenance or repair.

 ## Developer Story 1
 _As a Frontend developer, I want to know what information I'm going to receive and send back to design an effective and appropriate User Interface._